 As a certified partner of AlienVault, Sedara managed the initial setup and baselining for over 500 AlienVault USM users.
 This process is referred to as ‘Tuning’ where we first reduce irrelevant data, then we phase out false positives.

 To tune a SIEM, work with alerts and create custom correlation rules to ensure continued accuracy.
 As every environment is different, tuning is a unique process for each organization.

 When initially tuning your USM, we work with your internal team to determine what information is important for your organization.
 We take this foundation and tune it toward a manageable and precise flow of alerts.

 Determining False Positives

 Isolating false positives in your environment is a continual undertaking but is the critical first step.
 This becomes important after your initial wave of tuning out irrelevant data.

 A good example of tuning happened with one of our customers:

 AlienVault NIDS generated an alarm for every desktop beaconing out to the same web server at around the same time.
 This is a tell-tale sign of a command and control center preparing for a DDOS attack.
-After looking into it a little further, Sedara analysts discovered that it was the customer’s patch management system.
-This system had each workstation call an action to access core machine information at the same time and report to an external server to request a browser update.
+After looking into it further, Sedara analysts discovered that it was the customer’s patch management system.
+This system had each workstation call an action to access core machine information simultaneously and report to an external server to request a browser update.
 Although this is an uncommon way of updating, it is not malicious or a threat to our customer’s systems.
 Knowing the destination IP, the event names, and the types of logs involved, we were able to tune out this false positive.

 What Alerts Should You Set?